pflin87/droopy/README.md

 # DroopeJS

-DroopeJS/droope is a customized dropdown plugin with support of searching, tagging, single/multi select functionality and also definde dependent droope.
+DroopeJS/droope is a customized dropdown plugin with the support of searching, tagging, single/multi select functionality and can also define dependent droope.

 ## Demo
 [Try me out:](http://saeed3e.github.io/droope/)